 - Enhance the travel experience for your employees.

 - Gain more actionable insight from your T&E data.

 - Make the travel booking process easier.

-Knowing what you want to accomplish (and why) allows you to realistically evaluate potential options and determine what will work best for you.
-If your main goal is to save money, and you don’t need a travel policy or help with expense reporting, then you are probably fine using at OTA.
+Knowing what you want to accomplish (and why) allows you to realistically evaluate potential travel solutions and determine what will work best for you.
+If your main goal is cost savings, and you don’t need a travel policy or help with expense reporting, then you are probably fine using an OTA.
 But if you want to enhance the travel experience for your employees, reduce overall spend, and gain more insight into travel and expense management, travel management software is the right choice.

 Look for the right support

-When your team is on the road, having support for travel related issues is a huge help.
+When your team is on the road, having support for travel-related issues is a huge help.
 Really dig into the support options offered by the travel management agencies or software you are evaluating.
-They shouldn’t just assist with bookings, a good travel agency or travel consultant should help your travelers get out of a jam.
-Corporate travel is an ever-changing environment and meetings might get moved and snowstorms might occur.
+They shouldn’t just assist with bookings; a good travel agency or travel consultant should help your travelers get out of a jam.
+Corporate travel is an ever-changing environment.
+Meetings get moved.
+Snowstorms strand your plane on the runway.
 There’s nothing worse than feeling stuck with no way to get home.
-Understand how your team is traveling and make sure to choose an option that will give them exactly what they need.
+Understand how your team is traveling and make sure to choose an option that will give them the support they need.

 Determine your budget